-SEC rules require that any proposal by a shareholder of the Company for consideration at the 2018 Annual Meeting of Shareholders must be received by the Company no later than December 8, 2017, if any such proposal is to be eligible for inclusion in the Company's proxy materials for its 2018 Annual Meeting.
-Under such rules, the Company is not required to include shareholder proposals in its proxy materials unless certain other conditions specified in such rules are met.
+SEC rules require that any proposal by a shareholder of the Company for consideration at the 2019 Annual Meeting of Shareholders must be received by the Company no later than November 30, 2018, if it is to be eligible for inclusion in the Company's proxy materials for its 2019 Annual Meeting.
+Under those rules, the Company is not required to include shareholder proposals in its proxy materials unless certain other conditions specified in those rules are met

-In order for a shareholder to bring any business or nominations before the Annual Meeting of Shareholders, certain conditions set forth in Sections 2.14 and 3.8 of the Company's Bylaws must be complied with, including, but not limited to, delivery of notice to the Company not less than 60 days prior to the meeting as originally scheduled, or if less than 70 days' notice or prior public disclosure of the date of the scheduled meeting is given or made, delivery of notice to the Company not later than the tenth day following the earlier of the day on which notice of the date of the meeting is mailed to shareholders or public disclosure of the date of such meeting is made.
+In order for a shareholder to bring any business or nominations before the Annual Meeting of Shareholders, certain conditions set forth in Sections 2.14 and 3.8 of the Company's Bylaws must be met, including, but not limited to, delivery of notice to the Company not less than 60 days prior to the meeting as originally scheduled, or if less than 70 days notice or prior public disclosure of the date of the scheduled meeting is given or made, delivery of notice to the Company not later than the tenth day following the earlier of the day on which notice of the date of the meeting is mailed to shareholders or public disclosure of the date of that meeting is made.